xiaochenx/phase-3-ruby-oo-advanced-class-methods-puppy-lab/README.md

-# Puppy Lab
+# OO Puppy Lab

 ## Learning Goals

-- Use a class variable to keep track of every instance of a class that is created.
+- Use a class variable to keep track of every instance of a class that is created
-- Write a class method to access the list of all instances of a class, stored in a class variable.
+- Write a class method to access the list of all instances of a class, stored in a class variable

 ## Introduction